HELIX-0420/custom-discord-rpc/README.md

 # 🎮 Custom Discord RPC

 **Custom Discord RPC** is a modern Electron app that lets you easily create, preview, and activate a custom Discord Rich Presence.
-Designed to add a liitle more **WOW** to your profile.
+Designed to add a little more **WOW** to your profile.

 ---